yannux/osx-docker-lamp/README.md

 Set these variables using the `-e` flag when invoking the `docker` client.

 	docker run -d -p 80:80 -p 3306:3306 -e MYSQL_ADMIN_PASS="mypass" --name mywebsite youruser/my-website

+Please note that these variables will not work if an existing MySQL volume is supplied.